Exit

 Disclaimer: Values are only a guide.
 Actual values depend on manufacturer and exact type of yarn.
 Please contact our engineering team for specific values as they relate to your application.

-Bally Ribbon Mills to Highlight High-Performance Webbing at PIA Symposium 2025
+Bally Ribbon Mills to exhibit at the 2025 Advanced Textiles Expo in Indianapolis!

 Read More